-2. El Born, where to stay in Barcelona for nightlife
+4. El Born, where to stay in Barcelona for nightlife

 Today, visitors will find plenty of trendy bars in its narrow streets.
-If you are looking for busy nightlife, El Born is a place to consider.
+If you are looking for busy nightlife, the artistic and eclectic neighborhood of El Born is a place to consider.

 This district lies between Barri Gotic and Ciutadella Park where you will find Barcelona Zoo.
 It has good metro connections and is just a 10-minute walk from the heart of Barcelona.
-The beach is also 10 minutes walk away so El Born is a great place for families and tourists in general to find accommodation.
+Barceloneta’s beach is also 10 minutes walk away so El Born is a great place for families and tourists in general to find accommodation.